garrisonhh/spaceasm/src/FIS/FIS.md

     BRC #00     ; set addr #12 to beginning of .text
 ```

-        - the addresses for the first `MVI` and last `BRC` ops are dependent on the rest of the program, and are determined at compile-time
-        - if the `.data` section is unused, the setup sequence is simply: `BRC #00     ; set addr #01 to beginning of .text`
 - sections are then loaded in order:
     1. `.data`
     2. `.rodata`